When To Hire A Dog Bite Lawyer

 Deadly Dog Attack Statistics by Breed

-A compilation of statistics originating from the United States and Canada between 1982 and 2011 shows that certain breeds of dogs are more prone to bite people than others are.
+A compilation of statistics from the United States and Canada between 1982 and 2011 shows that certain dog breeds bite people more often than other breeds do.
 One surprising fact obtained from these statistics is that three breeds are responsible for the vast majority of bites: pit bulls, rottweilers and wolf hybrids.

 The breeds that caused the most fatalities, however, are not the same three that caused the most injuries.
-Full-blooded pit bulls caused the most fatalities during the time period of the studies at 207.
+Full-blooded pit bulls caused 207 fatalities, the most fatalities recorded during the study period.
 Rottweilers were second at 78 and huskies were third at 22.
 Wolf hybrids came up fourth with 19 deaths.

 Getting Legal Help

-An experienced attorney will offer a free consultation, and if your case is accepted, it is usually on a contingency basis.
-This means no upfront costs are required to initiate proceedings, and the attorney does not get paid unless the victim receives a settlement or judgment for the sustained injuries.
+An experienced attorney will offer a free consultation, and if the case is accepted, it is usually on a contingency basis.
+This means no upfront costs are required to initiate proceedings.
+The attorney does not get paid unless the victim receives a settlement or judgment for the sustained injuries.

 Victims of dog bite attacks should not wait.
 The statute of limitations differs from state to state and victims should seek legal counsel before it is too late.